-How to Hold the Leash: FOHA Dog Walker Volunteer Manual - Updated December 2020
+FOHA Dog Walker Volunteer Manual - Updated June 2021

-- After slipping the lead over the dog's head, slide the leather locking tab down to hold the noose in place.
-Tighten the noose with the locking tab until you can slip two fingers underneath it.
-This is loose enough for the dog to easily breathe and secure enough that it will not inadvertently slip off.
-If you don't do this, the noose can loosen, and your dog can back out of its leash and escape.
-Please routinely check the tab to ensure that it is not coming loose during your walk.
-If it appears to be loosening, readjust it accordingly. - If you need more control, pull the leash closer to your body and hold it with two hands.
+- If you need more control, pull the leash closer to your body and hold it with two hands.
 You might need to do this when moving through a congested area. - Do not jerk and yank the leash, snapping the dog's head and neck.
 For energetic dogs that are pulling steadily or lunging, do your best to maintain a steady pressure on the leash. - The leashes are very durable, but if yours is frayed or damaged, replace it.
 There are a few spare slip leads in the office if you forget yours or need an urgent replacement for some reason. - If there is a harness hanging on a dog's run, you must walk the dog with that harness in addition to the slip lead.
 Usually harnesses are kept in silver metal buckets that hang on a respective dog's run.
 Unless otherwise posted, use both the slip lead and the harness.
 (A very few dogs are harness-only; this will be noted via sign.)
-This means you will be holding two leashes (the slip lead plus the additional leash attached to the harness) when you walk the dog.
+This means you will be holding two leashes--the slip lead plus the additional leash attached to the harness--when you walk the dog.
 If you walk a dog with no harness that is a strong puller and you feel a harness would benefit that dog, ask someone in the adoption office to help fit the dog for a harness.
-Leave new harness at the dogs run at the end of the walk.
+Leave the new harness at the dog's run at the end of the walk.